 - Ernest L. Boyer, Scholarship Reconsidered

-In collaboration with the Faculty Development Committee, the Instructional Resources Committee and the Academic Dean, the CTL sponsors support for the following:
+In collaboration with the Faculty Development Committee, the Instructional Resources Committee, the General Education Committee and the Academic Dean, the CTL sponsors support for instructional development, including, but not limited to:

 Faculty integrate their teaching with research about student learning and produce a scholarly product that is critically evaluated and informs other members of the scholarly community.